mmcmd/HydrationReminder/README.md

 ## 🚀 Deployment <a name = "deployment"></a>

 It is encouraged to create a task with Task Scheduler to run the command `Start-HydrationReminder` on logon.
-This can be done with the `Register-HydrationReminderTask` command.
+This can be done with the `Register-HydrationReminderTask`.

 `Start-HydrationReminder` can be used to start the script `Stop-HydrationReminder` can be used to stop it